leynier/automap-dart/README.md

 # AutoMapper for Dart

 An auto mapper for Dart.
+It allows mapping objects of different classes automatically and manually using JSON serialization.

 ## Example